Accelerated Gradient Tracking over Time-varying Graphs for Decentralized Optimization: Conclusion

 \section{Conclusion}

-This paper studies the widely used accelerated gradient tracking in decentralized optimization, which is originally proposed in \citep{qu2017-2}.
-When the network is static, we prove sharper upper bounds for both nonstrongly convex and strongly convex problems, which improve significantly on the previous ones proved in \citep{qu2017-2}.
-When combing with Chebyshev acceleration, Our complexities exactly match the lower bounds.
-When the network is time-varying, we extend the accelerated gradient tracking with almost no change, and prove the state-of-the-art complexities with the optimal dependence on the precision $\epsilon$ and the condition number $L/\mu$, which matches that of the classical centralized accelerated gradient descent.
+This paper extends the widely used accelerated gradient tracking to time-varying network, which was originally proposed in \citep{qu2017-2} only for static network.
+We prove the state-of-the-art complexities for both nonstrongly convex and strongly convex problems with the optimal dependence on the precision $\epsilon$ and the condition number $L/\mu$, matching that of the classical centralized accelerated gradient descent.
+When the network is static, our complexities improve significantly over the previous ones proved in \citep{qu2017-2}.
+When combing with the Chebyshev acceleration, Our complexities exactly match the lower bounds for both nonstrongly convex and strongly convex problems over static graphs.

+This paper only considers the $\gamma$-connectivity of time-varying graphs.
+Some researchers formulate the time-varying graphs as random graphs \citep{Hong17,Jakovetic14,Ananduta20} and use the mean connectivity in expectation.
+It is an interesting future work to extend our proof techniques to random graphs.
+Another interesting direction is to study the acceleration over time-varying unbalanced directed graphs \citep{shi2017}.
+Besides gradient tracking, EXTRA is another important family of decentralized optimization algorithms.
+However, it remains an open problem to extend EXTRA to time-varying graphs.